Stella Obasanjo: Death

-Obasanjo died a few weeks before her 60th birthday from complications of cosmetic surgery at a private health clinic in Puerto Banús, Marbella, Spain, on 23 October 2005.
+Obasanjo died at age 59 from complications of cosmetic surgery at a private health clinic in Puerto Banús, Marbella, Spain, on 23 October 2005.
 The surgeon, identified only as "AM" in court, was sentenced to one year of imprisonment in September 2009 on a charge of "causing homicide through negligence", disqualified from medicine for a period of three years and ordered to pay €120,000 (approximately US$176,000) in compensation to Stella Obasanjo's son.
 Prosecutors had requested a two-year jail term and five-year disqualification.
 A request for compensation for the Nigerian government was also rejected.
 The physician had misplaced a tube designed for a liposuction procedure into Obasanjo's abdominal cavity.
 She sustained a punctured colon and lacerated liver and died two days after the surgery.
 The doctor did not immediately answer his mobile phone when called after performing the operation and reportedly left Obasanjo for four hours.
 Had she been hospitalised in time, it is thought she might have survived her injuries.